 This is another variant of boosting algorithm where we use the gradient descent algorithm to add the weak learners in a stage-wise manner such that the overall loss/error in prediction gets reduced.
 Let's understand it in more detail.

 Our weak learners must understand the patterns in the data, but at the same time, we want to keep them weak.
 Hence we need to control the construction of these weak learners, i.e., trees.
-If we do not control their construction, fewer trees are required, but learning will not be as accurate as with a large number of weak learners.
+Fewer trees are required if we do not control their construction, but learning will not be as accurate as with many weak learners.

 There can be multiple ways to do so: